 Consumers Union, the group the publishes Consumer Reports, tested 88 juice samples – mostly apple juice — of popular brands found in grocery stores.
+(Click here to see how the brands stacked up.)
 Not only did 10 percent of the samples contain levels of arsenic higher than the federal standard for drinking water, but one-quarter tested for lead levels higher than the FDA standard for bottled water, the report says.

 Arsenic levels in apple juice reached as high as 14 parts per billion, or ppb, and the highest level in grape juices hit nearly 25 ppb.
 The tap water standard is 10 ppb and bottled water is 5 ppb.
 No FDA limit currently exists for juice — there's only a "level of concern" set at 23 ppb.

 In response to the Consumer Reports study, the FDA released a statement.
 Here's an excerpt:

 "...a small percentage of samples contain elevated levels of arsenic.
 In response, FDA has expanded our surveillance activities and is collecting additional data to help determine if a guidance level can be established that will reduce consumer's exposure to arsenic in apple juice."

 Consumers Union wants the FDA to adjust those standards.
 The organization recommends that federal standards be set at 3 ppb for arsenic and 5 ppb for lead.
 Using these levels, 59 percent of the samples tested would not be safe to drink.